 As the tank is filled with water, the pressure is held and released only once the toilet flush valve is opened.
 This creates a combination of pressure and gravity that delivers a powerful flush that is enough to send solid waste down the drain with relative ease.
 Its slightly higher cost becomes a bit justified.

 Another important thing that you should know about pressure-assist toilets is that problems can be quite difficult to diagnose.
 Even replacement parts can be difficult to source.
 The pressure created by the flushing action can also generate a bit of noise.
 You would normally see this type of toilet flushing mechanism in public toilets if you are not familiar with it.

 This solid performer in eliminating waste in the bowl is comparatively better than the gravity and vacuum-assist models.
 Just like the vacuum-assist models, there is no need to worry about condensation forming on the tank.

 Now that you have a better idea on your choices of toilets, you can choose what is best for you.
 Keep in mind that toilets are one of the most common plumbing problems in most households.
-The next time you face troubles with your toilets, let Scott English Plumbing help you.
+The next time you face troubles with your toilets or bathroom plumbing in general, let Scott English Plumbing help you.
 Call any time.